arawind/blogjs/posts/Welcome.md

 1. Setup hosting
     * $5/mo basic plan on Digital Ocean
     * Fedora 21, setup the iptables to allow only http/https & ofcourse ssh!
-2. Installed nginx, node and pm2
+2. Instal nginx, node and pm2
     * Node on fedora's offical repo is still running on 0.10.x, had to meddle with nvm to update (n, for some reason didn't work the way it used to - hence the switch to nvm)
     * pm2's systemd startup didn't work, had to use `pm2 startup centos` to get it right